kant/design/appsody.md

 kAppNav will supply built-in action definitions for Appsody.
 Once supported, Appsody may be updated to register a dynamic action definitions.

-Thee following action definitions are the built-ins that will be added to kAppNav.
+The following action definitions are the built-ins that will be added to kAppNav.
 Note the complete list of actions and the resources to which they apply is still being defined.